 - Access to key services.
 Health plans must cover recommended preventive care at no cost-sharing (co-payments, coinsurance and deductible); allow individuals to designate any participating pediatrician to be their child’s primary care doctor; and use emergency services without prior authorization or higher cost-sharing for out-of-network emergency room care.

 - Prohibition on pre-existing condition exclusions.
 Plans sold through a health insurance marketplace are not allowed to exclude pre-existing conditions from covered benefits under the plan.

 - Minimum level of coverage.
 Individual coverage must provide a minimum level of financial protection for health costs, at least 60 percent of total average costs for covered benefits.
 Further, the Affordable Care Act requires plans to be offered at specified coverage levels, so that individuals can more easily compare them.
 The lowest level of coverage (60 percent) is called the bronze level.
 A silver level plan will cover 70 percent of total average costs for covered benefits, a gold plan covers 80 percent, and a platinum plan covers 90 percent.
 Individuals under age 30 or who cannot find “affordable” coverage are eligible to purchase catastrophic coverage.

 - Modified community rating.
 For plans sold through a health insurance marketplace, insurers are not allowed to charge higher premiums based on the health status or claims experience of an individual.
-However, these insurers may charge more if the individual is older than average (up to three times more) or if he or she uses tobacco products.
+However, these insurers may charge more based on age (up to three times more) or if you use tobacco products.
 Premiums can also vary by geography.